elixir-lang/elixir-lang.github.com/getting-started/erlang-libraries.markdown

 "3315715A7A3AD57428298676C5AE465DADA38D951BDFAC9348A8A31E9C7401CB"
 ```

-The `:crypto` module is not part of the Erlang standard library, but is
+The `:crypto` module is part of the `:crypto` application that ships with
-included with the Erlang distribution.
-This means you must list `:crypto`
+Erlang.
+This means you must list the `:crypto` application as an additional
-in your project's applications list whenever you use it.
-To do this,
+application in your project configuration.
+To do this, edit your `mix.exs`
-edit your `mix.exs` file to include:
+file to include:

 ```elixir
 def application do